 Palm Trees for Full Sun

 Many palm trees for full sun can withstand some drought.
 Most of our recommendations are also capable of enduring some very frigid temperatures.
-Do you have a place on your property that's very sunny?
-Then one of these could be the palm for you.
+So, you can be relieved if an unexpected cold spell comes your way.

 Two adjacent palms with curved trunks on a sunny beach